-The article "In Pursuit of Wildness: New Mexico's El Morro National Monument" by Robert Griego was published on the "RoadRUNNER Travel & Touring" magazine website on 08/23/2017.
+The article "In Pursuit of Wildness: New Mexico's El Morro National Monument" by Robert Griego was originally published on the "RoadRUNNER Touring & Travel" magazine website on 08/23/2017.

 New Mexico has some of the best, less-traveled parks in America.
 Whether you go north or south, east or west, it is so rewarding.